 For many, Irish soda bread is simply the taste of home but the Irish staple recipe is also an international favorite.
-As St. Patrick's Day is fast approaching what better time to pick up some traditional Irish food knowledge.

 The recipe was first introduced to Ireland during the 1840s.
 A traditional product of a poor country, soda bread it was made with only the most basic of ingredients: flour, baking soda (instead of yeast), soured milk to moisten and activate the soda, and salt.